There is a great quote that I always like to look at during the holiday season. Here it is:

 Scientology n.
 A religious practice developed by L. Ron Hubbard which applied to man's spirit and his spiritual freedom.
 It is the study and handling of the spirit in relationship to itself, universes and other life.

-"knowing how to know".
+The word Scientology comes from Latin scio which means knowing in the fullest sense of the word and Greek logos, study of.
+In itself the word Scientology means "knowing how to know".
 Scientology is a route, a way rather than a dissertation or an assertive body of knowledge.
 Through its drills and studies, one may find the truth for himself.
 The technology is therefore not something to believe, but something to do.

-The Creation of Human Ability, Scientololgy 8-8008, Scientology, the Fundamentals of Thought, Scientology 0-8: The Book of Basics and other writings by L. Ron Hubbard.)
+(as excerpted from The Creation of Human Ability, Scientololgy 8-8008, Scientology, the Fundamentals of Thought, Scientology 0-8: The Book of Basics and other writings by L. Ron Hubbard.)

 Dianetics n.
 A methodology developed by L. Ron Hubbard to address and handle the effects of the spirit on the body.
 Its application can help alleviate such ailments as unwanted sensations and emotions, irrational fears and psychosomatic illnesses.